tonylam0/Planet-Simulation/README.md

 - Rotating Sprites that simulate the light from the Sun
 - Adjustable Simulation Speed that ranges from 0.5x to 3x
 - Zoom-in Camera centered around a celestial body
-    - Click the body to zoom
+    - Click the celestial body to zoom
     - Press keys through `1-9` to zoom
 - Names of the planets/moons shown when zoomed in
     - Press `H` to activate/deactivate